 Role of the UNA and UBC

 In collaboration with Campus and Community Planning and other campus departments, the UNA helps provide a range of municipal-like services for residents, to give them access to the same range and quality of services available to residents of other Metro Vancouver municipalities.
-These services include managing the beloved Old Barn Community Centre and recreation programs, hosting communitiy events such as the Annual barn Raising and Lunar New Year, and providing necessary services like landscaping and waste management.
+These services include managing the beloved Old Barn Community Centre, Wesbrook Community Centre, and recreation programs, hosting communitiy events such as the annual Neighbours Day, and Lunar New Year, and providing necessary services like landscaping and waste management.
 The UNA also plays the important role of hearing residents’ concerns, opinions and views to help shape the future development and allocation of community facilities at UBC.

 The UNA is incorporated under British Columbia's Society Act and is managed by a board, comprised of eight members:

 - One director appointed by the Alma Mater Society